panvicka/german-for-programmers/files/code-reviews.md

 - `this practice is not fundamentally wrong` dieses Verfahren ist nicht grundsätzlich falsch
 - `always include a termination criterion (for while loops etc)` immer ein Abbruchkriterium einbauen
 - `Read the damn documentation!` Lies die verfluchte Dokumentation!
+- `the old mistake in a new guise` der alte Fehler in neuem Gewand